Dan-A1/odin-recipes/README.md

 # odin-recipes
-First project to practice what i have learnt about HTML
+First project to practice what i have learnt about HTMLg